ffund/tcp-ip-essentials/lab-dynamic-basic/rip.md

 to see the current RIP database.
 Save the output.

-On router-1, idenfity the name of the interface that has the address 10.10.62.1.
+On router-1, idenfity the name of the interface that has the address 10.10.62.1 (e.g. `EXPIFACE1` or `EXPIFACE2`).
 (You can refer to your previous `ip addr` output, or you can use the `show ip route` output in the FRR shell, and look for the name of the interface that is directly connected to the 10.10.62.0/24 subnet.)
 This is the interface that connects Router 1 to the network segment that Router 2 is on.
 You will use this interface name in the following commands.

 Then, on Router 1, use the FRR shell to bring down this interface.
 Run

 ```
 configure terminal
-interface IFACE
+interface EXPIFACE1
 shutdown
 ```

-(substitute `IFACE` with the name of the interface with address 10.10.62.1).
+(or substitute `EXPIFACE2` if that is the name of the interface with address 10.10.62.1).
 Then, run `exit` twice to return to the regular FRR shell.

 Run